mdancho84/mdancho84.github.io/_drafts/exploratory-dataxray-analysis.md

 ---
 layout: post
-title: Exploratory Data X-Ray Analysis (EDXA)
+title: Cut your EDA time into 5 minutes with Exploratory DataXray Analysis (EDXA)
 date: 2023-01-05 07:00:00 -0500
-excerpt: Your company lives off them...
-Excel files.
-Why not automate them & save some time?
-Here's an Excel File you're going to make in this tutorial from R.
+excerpt: Do you know how long EDA (exploratory data analysis) used to take me?
+Not hours, not days...
+A full week!
+Today I'm going to show you how to use dataxray.
+  With this new R package I'm about to show you, you'll cut your EDA time into 5 minutes.
 author: Matt Dancho
 categories:
 - Code-Tools